greaterpablo/sqlalchemy-challenge/README.md

+###HONOLULU REPORT

-In this excercise you could note how we can work on large databases As a long holiday vacation planner in Honolulu, Hawaii i will give you some intersting insights:
+In this excercise you could note how we can work on large databases As a long holiday vacation planner in Honolulu, Hawaii,

+So i will give you some intersting insights:

 1.-The average temperature is around 72°F with a max of 80°F and lowest 54° so I need special clothes for that